federicopeiretti/fair_taucc/README.md

 ## Configuration

-The `global_var.py` file is a configuration file containing parameters that must be set before running the TauCC and Fair TauCC algorithms.
+The `global_var.py` file is a configuration file containing parameters that must be set before running the Fast-τCC and Fair-τCC on real-world datasets.
 In particular, you should set the following parameters:

 * **RUNS**: Number of runs to execute
 * **DATASET**: Name of the dataset